jasper-gordon/A-Million-Pizza/README.md

 # Welcome to A Million Pizza Site

-This project utilizes React and Firebase to create a all-in-one hub for pizza related content.
+This project utilizes React and Firebase to create an all-in-one hub for pizza related content.

 ## Available Scripts